 So this continued for a couple of months.
 And as it happened, things turned out to get more awesome every next day.
 My client was so happy with the work that I started making more money – all from home – more than I had ever made.
 I started getting a lot of gigs, as a result, the workload grew massive.
 I couldn’t just do everything on my own.
 But at the same time, I couldn’t let all that easy money go away.
 That’s when I started offering jobs to my friends, cousins, juniors and even seniors at times.

 Everything was going fine until the grounds started shaking real bad.
 Nepal got hit by a devastating earthquake of 7.9 Richter scale, followed by hundreds and hundreds of aftershocks.
 Luckily, I survived.
 But still, I couldn’t manage time for my gigs.
 I messed it all up.
 I had my studies, office, and family ahead of me.
 I did no freelancing work for months.
 Until one day, I quit my day job at the office and started working on my own.

 I’ve laid my hands on so many things on the internet today.
 Besides this blog, I run niche blogs and commercial websites.
-And, I also co-own a tech startup with Eshan Kuthu (who is now in the United States).
+And, I also co-own a tech startup with a friend of mine.
 Oh yeah, we make developers build websites on WordPress.
 I do a little bit of that too – but I don’t want to get technical.